 Antoni Gaudí: Seven UNESCO Works In Barcelona

-Gaudi's Casa Batlo in Barcelona
+Gaudi's Casa Batlo is a top attraction in Barcelona

-The Seven UNESCO Works of Antoni Gaudí in Barcelona, Spain
+UNESCO Works of Antoni Gaudí in Barcelona, Spain

 The exterior of the famous Casa Batlló building in Barcelona Spain, a UNESCO World Heritage Site